espocrm/documentation/docs/administration/workflows.md

 # Workflows

-A Workflows feature is available in [Advanced Pack](https://www.espocrm.com/extensions/advanced-pack/).
+The Workflows tool is available in [Advanced Pack](https://www.espocrm.com/extensions/advanced-pack/).

 The Workflows tool automates your business processes in an easy way.
 You can access workflows from Administration panel.
 To create a workflow rule you need to define: